t-aubier/EvolutionSenescence_IBM/README.md

 In the folder "AnalysisR", the R script to draw graphs resulting from the simulations using R language.

 * "Function_Pleiotropy.R":			                       Plot the factor change in fecundity depending on the age at which intrinsic mortality occurs (Figure B1 in Appendix B)

-* "TimeSeries.R":                    Plot figures describing the time series; obtained using 'SimulationNetwork.cpp'
+* "Plot_AccumulationMutations_AnalyticalDerivations.R":     Plot the accumulation of lethal mutations and the maximum lifespan for different grains of age dependence of mutation expression (Figures 1 and 2)

 * "SensitivityAnalysis.R":                                  Plot figures describing the outcome of multiple simulations (like in Fig. 4); obtained using 'SimulationNetwork.cpp'

 * "AnalysisMutant.R":                                       Plot figures describing the fate of mutants with specific trait values (like in Fig. 5); obtained using 'AnalysisMutant.cpp'